puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-queries/index.md

 UniConfig exposes filtering and selection API using RPC 'query-config'.
 Filtering and selection of configuration is done only on the database side - UniConfig receives already narrowed configuration with only selected data.
-Since query is evaluated by the database, this feature is works only with already committed data (operational data).
+Since query is evaluated by the database, this feature works only with already committed data (operational data).

 The following sequence diagram captures the whole process of RPC execution in detail.